Quantum information: B92

 Like the BB84, Alice transmits to Bob a string of photons encoded with randomly chosen bits but this time the bits Alice chooses the bases she must use.
 Bob still randomly chooses a basis by which to measure but if he chooses the wrong basis, he will not measure anything which is guaranteed by quantum mechanics theories.
-Bob can simply tell Alice after each bit she sends whether or not he measured it correctly.
+Bob can simply tell Alice after each bit she sends whether he measured it correctly.

 Quantum computation

 The most widely used model in quantum computation is the quantum circuit, which are based on the quantum bit "qubit".
 Qubit is somewhat analogous to the bit in classical computation.
 Qubits can be in a 1 or 0 quantum state, or they can be in a superposition of the 1 and 0 states.
-However, when qubits are measured the result of the measurement is always either a 0 or a 1; the probabilities of these two outcomes depend on the quantum state that the qubits were in immediately prior to the measurement.
+However, when qubits are measured, the result of the measurement is always either a 0 or a 1; the probabilities of these two outcomes depend on the quantum state that the qubits were in immediately prior to the measurement.

 Any quantum computation algorithm can be represented as a network of quantum logic gates.